 None of the transactions with any of the related parties was in conflict with the interest of the Company.
-Attention of members is drawn to the disclosure of transactions with the related parties set out in Annexure IV to the Boards report.

 All related party transactions are negotiated on arm's length basis and are intended to further the interests of the Company.